Skip to content

 Is Centre College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Centre College earn a median of $66,240, roughly in line with national averages for graduates.
+Ten years out, alumni of Centre College earn a median of $66,240, roughly in line with the national average for college graduates.

 $50,073